seriousben/seriousben.com/content/posts/some-golang-gotchas.md

 **myVal will equal 5 and not 1.**

-This is because val is always the same address in the iteration.
-There every iteration uses the same address resulting the address of val to contain different data.
+This is because val is always pointing to the same address in the iteration.
+Every iteration use the same address resulting in val to contain different data.

 A way to fix this would be to copy values.